So you want to get in shape. Maybe build muscle, burn fat, and get a better body.

 You want results (build muscle, burn fat, transform your body & more)

-If you’re like our customers, the most important thing you want is getting results.
+If you’re like our customers, the most important thing you want is results.
 Chances are, you want to:

 - Look and feel your best